mindsdb/mindsdb/mindsdb/integrations/handlers/upstash_handler/README.md

 This handler uses `upstash-vector` SDK which simplifies interaction with Upstash Vector through the [Upstash Vector API](https://upstash.com/docs/vector/api/get-started).

-Before using `upstash-vector`, you’ll need to set up a vector database on [Upstash](https://console.upstash.com/vector/12eb0ca4-37a8-414d-a03d-18cbbbf47084).
+Before using `upstash-vector`, you’ll need to set up a vector database on [Upstash Console](https://console.upstash.com/vector/12eb0ca4-37a8-414d-a03d-18cbbbf47084).
 Once created, grab your URL and TOKEN from the Upstash console.

 * `url`: The UPSTASH_VECTOR_REST_URL that can be found in the Upstash Console.
 * `token`: The UPSTASH_VECTOR_REST_TOKEN that can be found in the Upstash Console.